copperdogma/ai-feed-consolidator/docs/design.md

 20240120: Updated by Cam Marsollier with Claude 3.5 Sonnet to align with AI Feed Consolidator specification
 20240120: Updated by Cam Marsollier with Claude 3.5 Sonnet to add code quality tools configuration
 20240120: Updated by Cam Marsollier with Claude 3.5 Sonnet to add Google OAuth configuration
+20240205: Updated by Cam Marsollier with Claude 3.7 Sonnet to add Firebase Authentication implementation

 # AI Feed Consolidator Technical Design